compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step4.md

 m'
 ```

-In this step, we're going to work towards extending our interpreter to allow the user to introduce their own definitions.
+In this step, we're going to work towards extending our interpreter to allow the user to introduce their own definitions, much like in the above program.

-## Top-Level Declarations
-We first need to introduce the concept of a *top-level declaration*.
-So far, we've considered our program to consist of a tree of expressions, where an expression can be a literal or an S-Expression.

 ## Environments
+So far, we've considered our program to consist of a tree of pure expressions, where an expression can be a literal or an S-Expression.
+In particular, every expression gets evaluated to a particular *value*.
+But what should `define` produce as a value?

+Fundamentally, there's no option that makes sense for us to pick as a return value for `define`.
+An expression containing `define` isn't a pure function; it modifies the context in which future expressions get evaluated!

 We'll need somewhere to keep track of all the things that the user defines.
 We'll call this the *environment*, or the *context*.
 The environment is a map from names to values.